-To start your faux dreadlocks style, use Suave Professionals Honey Infusion Strengthening Shampoo and Conditioner to strengthen strands and protect against damage.
+To start your faux dreads style, use Suave Biotin Infusion Strengthening Shampoo and Conditioner to strengthen strands and protect against damage.
 Next, use a moisturizing product to help soften your hair before braiding.
 Use a product like Suave Professionals Define and Shine Serum Gel on each section of hair before braiding.

 After applying the cream to your hair, use a comb or brush to smoothen and detangle each section of hair prior to braiding.
 This will help make the process easier.
-Create small braids all over your hair and be sure to braid your hair all the way down to the ends.
+Create small braids all over your hair and be sure to braid your hair down to the ends.

-Take a batch from your packet of faux dreadlocks and remove just one strand.
+Take a batch from your packet of faux dreads and remove just one strand.

 Take your dreadlock extension and create a hole at the very tip using the end of a rattail comb.
 If you don’t have a rattail comb on hand, you can use anything that will help you make a hole in the extension.

 Using a crochet needle, hook the loop you created with the rattail comb and then latch it onto the base of your braid.

 Take your dreadlock, unravel it and wrap around your braid from root to ends.
 Repeat this step for each section.